Exercise for a New and Exhausted Mum

 THINGS TO CONSIDER

-Pelvic Floor – Often a woman’s pelvic floor is weak after childbirth and so putting into-abdominal pressure (like crunches, Pilates or general ab work) can put too much pressure on the pelvic floor and inhibit healing or even lead to a chance of organ prolapse.
+Often a woman’s pelvic floor is weak after childbirth.
+Putting into-abdominal pressure (like crunches, Pilates or general ab work) can put too much pressure on the pelvic floor and inhibit healing.
+It could even increase the chances of organ prolapse.
 One of the first forms of exercise you can start to incorporate in your daily routine can be a kegel routine, re-strengthening or even re-familiarising yourself with your pelvic floor muscles.
 Follow this link for more advice on kegel exercises.

-Baby Brain – Many mothers have felt forgetful during pregnancy and shortly after becoming mothers.
-The main thing is not to beat yourself up about this and if you don’t feel like you’re able to exercise that day and are stressed, then there is no pressure to.
+Many mothers have felt forgetful during pregnancy and shortly after becoming mothers.
+The main thing is not to beat yourself up about this.
+If you don’t feel like you’re able to exercise that day, then remember there is no pressure to.

 TYPES OF EXERCISE

 Walking is one of the easiest ways to ease into a fitness routine after giving birth.
 Your baby will love the fresh air too!
 Everything from a leisurely stroll to a pumped-up power walk can do wonders for your mind and your body.
 Carrying the baby in a baby carrier will also give you an automatic extra ‘weight’ that can increase the benefits.
 Hester says that this is the first form of exercise she started doing after giving birth and was a great way of losing baby weight.